sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

 ## Prerequisites
 - You've finished the tutorial [Create a Business Service with Node.js using Visual Studio Code](cp-apm-nodejs-create-service).
-- If you don't have a Cloud Foundry Trial Subaccount on SAP Cloud Platform yet, create your [Cloud Foundry Trial Account] (https://cockpit.hanatrial.ondemand.com/cockpit/).
+- If you don't have a Cloud Foundry Trial Subaccount on [SAP Cloud Platform](https://cockpit.hanatrial.ondemand.com/cockpit/) yet, create your [Cloud Foundry Trial Account](hcp-create-trial-account).
 - You've downloaded and installed the [cf command-line client](https://github.com/cloudfoundry/cli#downloads) for Cloud Foundry.

 ## Details